mdklatt/serial-python/doc/tutorial.md

 ## Stream Adaptors ##

 Readers and Writers are both initialized with stream arguments.
-A Reader's input stream is any object that implements a `next()` method that return the record from the stream as a single line of text.
+A Reader's input stream is any object that implements a `next()` method that returns a line of text from the stream.
 A Writer's output stream is any object that implements a `write()` method to write a line of text.
 A Python `file` object satisfies the requirements for both types of streams.
-The `IStreamAdaptor` and `OStreamAdaptor` abstract classes declare the required interfaces and can be used to create adaptors for other types of streams, *e.g.* binary data.
+The `_IStreamAdaptor` and `_OStreamAdaptor` abstract classes declare the required interfaces and can be used to create adaptors for other types of streams, *e.g.* binary data.

-    from serial.core import IStreamAdaptor
+    from serial.core.stream import _IStreamAdaptor
-    from serial.core import OStreamAdaptor
+    from serial.core.stream import _OStreamAdaptor

-    class BinaryStream(IStreamAdaptor, OStreamAdaptor):
+    class BinaryStream(_IStreamAdaptor, _OStreamAdaptor):
         """ Interface for a binary data stream.

-        This can be used to initialize a serial Reader or Writer.
+        This can be used as the stream for a Reader or Writer.

         """
         ...

         def next(self):
-            """ IStreamAdaptor: Return the next record as a line of text. """
+            """ IStreamAdaptor: Return a line of text from the stream. """ ...
-            # Read the next record from the stream and convert to text.
             return line

         def write(self, line):
-            """ OStreamAdaptor: Write a line of text to the stream. """
+            """ OStreamAdaptor: Write a line of text to the stream. """ ...
-            # Convert line of text to binary data and write to stream.
             return